newrelic.addRelease(string $release_name, string $release_id)

 - Identify problems found during A/B testing, slow rollouts, feature flags, and other advanced deployment methods.

-- Determine which version of a New Relic Browser source map to use.
+- Determine which version of a Browser source map to use.

 git commit sha in the filename of the deployed code.
 These are enough to uniquely determine the release that caused the error.